 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-Matjaž Sever: Click here to answer question.
+Matjaž Sever:The method accurately defines CALR mutations in patients with suspected hematologic conditions, especially where other diagnostic options are limited or there is overlap with non-hematologic conditions.Click here to answer question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.

 REQUIRED: What is the main advantage of this technique?